charleysmithschofield/LightBnB/README.md

 ## LightBnB Features:

 ### Sign Up
+Sign up to start your LightBnB journey!

 ![Sign Up](<photos/Sign Up.png>)

 ### Login
+Login to your profile to create new listings, review your current ones and see your reservations.

 ![Login](photos/Login.png)

 ### Search
+Search for a BnB by city, price range and rating!

 ![Search](photos/Search.png)

 ### Create Listings
+Want to list your own property?
+We've got you covered!

+You can add your own description, photos and property information to make your property come to life!

 ![Create Listings](<photos/Create Listings.png>)

 ### Listings
+Keep track of your listings all in one place!

 ![Listings](<photos/My Listings.png>)

 ### Reservations
+Lookings forward to your get-away?
+You can find your reservations here!

 ![Reservations](<photos/My Reservations.png>)